jccriado/matchingtools/doc/index.rst

-.. matchtools documentation master file, created by sphinx-quickstart on Thu Mar 16 15:26:44 2017.
+.. matchingtools documentation master file, created by sphinx-quickstart on Thu Mar 16 15:26:44 2017.

-Welcome to MatchTools' documentation!
+Welcome to MatchingTools' documentation!
 =====================================

-*MatchTools* is a Python library for doing symbolic calculations in effective field theory.
+*MatchingTools* is a Python library for doing symbolic calculations in effective field theory.

 It provides the tools to create a Lagrangian and integrate out heavy